dashingsoft/pyarmor/docs/tutorial/obfuscation.rst

             ├── queens.py
             └── config.json

 Pyarmor uses :ref:`pyarmor gen` with rich options to obfuscate scripts to meet the needs of different applications.

 Here only introduces common options in a short, using any combination of them as needed.
 About usage of each option in details please refer to :ref:`pyarmor gen`

 More options to protect script
 ==============================

 For scripts, use these options to get more security::

-    $ pyarmor gen --enable-jit --mix-str --assert-call foo.py
+    $ pyarmor gen --enable-jit --mix-str --assert-call --private foo.py

 Using :option:`--enable-jit` tells Pyarmor processes some sentensive data by ``c`` function generated in runtime.

 Using :option:`--mix-str` [#]_ could mix the string constant (length > 4) in the scripts.

 Using :option:`--assert-call` makes sure function is obfuscated, to prevent called function from being replaced by special ways

+Using :option:`--private` makes script could be imported by Python interpreter or other scripts

 For example,